sensorbucket/PythonClient/docs/DevicesApi.md

 with sensorbucket.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = sensorbucket.DevicesApi(api_client)
-    device_id = 3.4 # float | The identifier of the device
+    device_id = 56 # int | The identifier of the device
     cursor = 'cursor_example' # str | The cursor for the current page (optional)
-    limit = 3.4 # float | The maximum amount of items per page.
+    limit = 56 # int | The maximum amount of items per page.
 Not applicable if `cursor` parameter is given.
 System limits are in place.  (optional)

     try:
         # List sensors device